Learning Learning 2014updated 7 November 2014

-We hope to publish the next issue of Learning Learning in April 2013.
-The deadline for manuscripts for the April issue is the end of January 2013; the due date for the fall issue is the end of July.
-Ideally, we would like to hear from you well before these deadlines, but in reality, the door is always open, so feel free to contact one of the editors when you are ready:
+We plan to publish the next issue of Learning Learning in October 2014.
+The deadline for manuscripts for the fall issue is the end of July.
+Ideally, we would like to hear from you well before the deadline, but in reality, the door is always open, so feel free to contact one of the editors when you are ready:

-Planned publication dates for 2013The SIG plans to publish two issues of Learning Learning in 2013.
+Planned publication dates for 2014The SIG plans to publish two issues of Learning Learning in 2014.

 Types of writing we would like to encourage

 - October ~ November 2014: Learning Learning 21(2)

 - learner histories (about 500 to 1,000 words)

 - stories of autonomy (about 500 to 1,000 words)

 - book reviews (about 500 to 1,000 words)

 - letters to the SIG (about 500 words)

 - personal profiles (100 words more or less)